Views expressed by the host of this program, documented to be almost always right, 99.7% of the time.

 You think that's good for America?

-And this it's been always, but for some reason in the past five years, it has really surfaced and become totally obvious.
+What the liberal mind is passionate about today, and it's been always, but for some reason in the past five years, it has really surfaced and become totally obvious.

 The liberal mind is passionate about a world filled with pity, sorrow, neediness, misfortune, poverty, suspicion, mistrust, anger, exploitation, discrimination, victimization, injustice.